vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_writing_tweets_to_file.html.md

 Since it is serialized tweets, we hae put a **.ser** extension.
 You are free to put any extension that you like to.
 In your code, you should use TWEETS_CACHE_FILE variable to reference the tweets cached file.

-<p class="text-error">Make sure that you keep the name of the file as <b>tweet_cache.ser</b> else our tests will not be able to check if you are actually writing tweets to a file.</p>
+<div class="alert alert-danger">Make sure that you keep the name of the file as <b>tweet_cache.ser</b>.
+Otherwise, our tests will not be able to check if you are actually writing tweets to a file.</div>

-Also note, to use `openFileOutput()` & `ObjectOutputStream()` you need to handle multiple kind of exceptions.
-You need to put a try catch exception around it.
-Also to check if you have successfully written to the file, you should put Log .
+Also note, to use `openFileOutput()` & `ObjectOutputStream()` you need to handle multiple exceptions.
+You need to put a try-catch block around your statements.
+Also, to check if you have successfully written to the file, you should use Log .

       try {
 	  	//code to write into file